Transatlantic Foreign and Security policy

 Against the backdrop of turbulence caused by the Ukraine War, Brexit, Trump, COVID, the Afghan withdrawal and other watershed moments, we are discussing how to shore up vulnerabilities in cross-border cooperation, democratic solidarity, health systems, energy and food supplies and economic inter-dependence.

-Topics range across effective ways to end Russia’s aggression and hybrid threats, tackle Covid and climate change, strengthen liberal democracy against authoritarianism and interference, engage effectively with China and shape the global world order.
+Topics range across effective ways to end Russia’s aggression and hybrid threats, tackle future pandemics and climate change, strengthen liberal democracy against authoritarianism and interference, engage effectively with China and reshape the global world order.

 Our Questions

-- How do we stop Russia’s war on Ukraine and threats to the broader region?
+- How do we stop Russia’s war on Ukraine and spillover effects in the broader region?

-- How do we capitalise on impressive Western unity and coordination to boost resilience and security in the longer term?
+- How do we capitalise on Western unity to boost resilience and security in multiple domains?

-- Is the war in Ukraine and other recent crises forcing geopolitical realignment?
+- Is the war in Ukraine and other crises forcing geopolitical realignment?

 - Do we need new security and economic architecture to deal with new challenges?

-- Will positive UK-EU cooperation over sanctions and diplomacy spread to other areas of foreign policy and security?
+- Will recent positive UK-EU cooperation spread to other areas of foreign policy and security?

-- Will the global and transatlantic goals of 2021 summits be lost amidst new crises?
+- Will commitments on climate change and multilateral reform be lost amidst new economic and security crises?

 - Is America truly ‘back’ or is there a need for more European ‘strategic autonomy’?